chuchu-95/PhoneValidationFlutter/README.md

 This project aims to search the country code and verify the input phone number.

 ### Preparation for flutter in Vscode
-- Install extension for Flutter;
+- Install Flutter extension;
 - Press `Ctrl+Shift+P` and enter `Flutter: New Project`;
 - Choose `File > Open Folder`, open the new project;
-- Type `flutter run` in the termial;

 ### Install proxy server to avoid CORS
+**Before going through this step, you need to install node.js in your device.
+Make sure `node` command is in your environment variables**
 - Install http-proxy-middleware

-Create a `proxy.js` file in the root directory, enter `npm install http-proxy-middleware` in the terminal;
+Enter `npm install http-proxy-middleware` in the terminal;

+The `proxy.js` file is already in the root directory.

 - Configuration

-No need to go through this step, already done;
+No need to go through this step, already done in `package.json`;

 - Run the proxy server